jetbrains-academy/kotlin-onboarding-introduction/Hangman/CompleteTheProject/task.md

 ```
 </div>

+Each valid user input (a single English letter) counts as one attempt.
+Invalid inputs should not be counted as attempts.

+The game should end when the user guesses the word or uses all attempts.
+After that, the game should stop without asking for more input.

 At the end of the game, the user should be informed about the results:
 - if the user lost: `Sorry, you lost!
 My word is <secret>`
 - if the user guessed the word: `Congratulations!
 You guessed it!`